 What Happens During A Dental Cleaning?

-You will then get a final floss with the correct technique so every tooth is smooth and pampered on all sides.
+Flossing is performed so every tooth is smooth and pampered on all sides.

 A fluoride rinse is provided to help prevent cavities.

 Finally, your next check-up and cleaning will be scheduled at your convenience.